 If you are using Connector/ODBC to link to a table that has a

 BIGINTcolumn, the results are displayed as

+#DELETED#.
 The work around solution is:

 Have one more dummy column with

-TIMESTAMP as the data
+TIMESTAMPas the data type.

-INT option in the connection dialog in
+Change BIGINT columns to INToption in the connection dialog in ODBC DSN Administrator.